JetBrains/space-dotnet-sdk/README.md

 > ```
 >
 > **Keep in mind that some endpoints do not return the total count as part of tha batch.** For these cases, iterating over results is the only manner to get the total number of results.

+### Resource Retry Policies

+Transient errors may occur when an application communicates with a Space organization.
+For example, a connection error may occur that can be retried, or rate limiting may be in place and the application should lower the frequency of the requests it makes.
+By transparently retrying a failed operation, stability of the application can be improved.

+The `BearerTokenConnection` connection (and its implementations) support setting a retry policy using the `ResourceRetryPolicy` property.

+In the .NET SDK for JetBrains Space, you can find two retry policies:
+* `RateLimitedResourceRetryPolicy` — The default retry policy that retries operations when a rate limit is in place (up to 5 times).
+* `NoResourceRetryPolicy` — Can be used to disable retry policies.

+> **Tip:** While not generally required, our application can implement its own retry policy based on the `IResourceRetryPolicy` interface.
+>
+> Many applications already have retry policies and circuit breakers implemented using open-source libraries such as [Polly](https://github.com/App-vNext/Polly).
+> You can use Polly policies such as Retry, Circuit Breaker, Bulkhead Isolation, Timeout, and Fallback, by wrapping it in a `IResourceRetryPolicy` implementation:
+> ```csharp
+> class PollyRateLimitedResourceRetryPolicy
+>     : IResourceRetryPolicy
+> {
+>     // Setup Polly policy to retry RateLimitedException
+>     private readonly AsyncRetryPolicy _policy = Policy
+>         .Handle<RateLimitedException>()
+>         .WaitAndRetryAsync(5, retryAttempt => TimeSpan.FromSeconds(retryAttempt));
+>
+>     // Delegate Space retry policy to Polly
+>     public Task<TResult> ExecuteAsync<TResult>(
+>         Func<Task<TResult>> handler, CancellationToken cancellationToken)
+>         => _policy.ExecuteAsync(async _ => await handler(), cancellationToken);
+> }

 ## JetBrains.Space.AspNetCore